Search Courses by Discipline

 Complete CHEM-112 with a minimum grade of C-.

 This course introduces students to aspects of organic chemistry important to life sciences.
-The course covers the structure, nomenclature, and physical and chemical organic compounds.
+The course covers the structure, nomenclature, and physical properties of organic compounds.
 Lecture: 3 hours per week

 Complete CHEM-101 or CHEM-111 with a minimum grade of C.